daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D15: Jan 17 2018

+**Today's Progress**: Building The Great RGB Colour Game - bringing it all together.

 ## R2D14: Jan 16 2018

 **Today's Progress**: Made a wee scorekeeper game.